cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexerciseanswers.md

 <details>
 <summary><b>Show answer</b></summary>

-*For this we need the definition of CLs = CLs+b / CLb.
+<b>For this we need the definition of CLs = CLs+b / CLb.
 The 0.025 expected quantile is by definition where CLb = 0.025, so for a 95% CL limit we have CLs = 0.05, implying we are looking for the value of r where CLs+b = 0.00125.
-With 1000 s+b toys we would then only expect `1000 * 0.00125 = 1.25 toys` in the tail region we have to integrate over.
+With 1000 s+b toys we would then only expect `1000 * 0.00125 = 1.25` toys in the tail region we have to integrate over.
 Contrast this to the median limit where 25 toys would be in this region.
-This means we have to generate a much larger numbers of toys to get the same statistical power.*
+This means we have to generate a much larger numbers of toys to get the same statistical power.</b>

 </details>